-For you to find the defendant guilty of this crime as charged in Count I of the indictment, the government must prove all of these essential elements beyond a reasonable doubt.
+For you to find the defendant guilty of this crime charged in Count I of the indictment, the government must prove all of these essential elements beyond a reasonable doubt.
 Otherwise, you must find the defendant not guilty of this crime.

-The crime of sexual abuse, as charged in Count II of the indictment, has four essential elements, which are:
+The crime of assault resulting in serious bodily injury as charged in Count II of the indictment has four essential elements, which are: